 4) pay the executor / power of attorney / next of kin - in addition to paperwork in 1) above, we also require completion of the Indemnity form (see link in Downloads area above) and copy of the will.
 If you are not able to complete all the blanks in the form, please leave them blank and we will contact you if further details are needed.

 Once the society receives the information noted above, we normally process payment within 2 weeks.

 No hard copy documentation needs to be mailed to us.
-If information above is scanned and emailed to us, that is all that is needed.
+If information above is scanned [or picture(s) taken] and emailed to us, that is all that is needed.

 To reduce costs and conserve trees (less paper), the annual mailing normally includes basic information.
 At the annual general meeting (normally held 2nd Saturday each January), the members of the society are provided with a significant amount of information, including List of Deceased Members, Membership Information, Financial Statements, etc, so this information is available to those in attendance.
-This same AGM handout information is available under the Members Only area of this web site.
+This same AGM handout information is available here.

 Normally the 2nd Saturday in January, at a location in the Niagara Region.
 See information above for specific details for next AGM.
 Local church bulletins highlight the date, time and location, or you can email us at firstname.lastname@example.org or call us at 905-228-1850 near the end of Dec / Jan to find out the details.